linorobot/linorobot2_hardware/README.md

 - Check if you assigned the motor driver pins under the correct motor driver constant.
 For instance, if you uncommented `USE_GENERIC_2_IN_MOTOR_DRIVER`, all the pins you assigned must be inside the `ifdef USE_GENERIC_2_IN_MOTOR_DRIVER` macro.

 ### 2. Wrong wheel is spinning during calibration process

 - Check if the motor drivers have been connected to the correct microcontroller pin.
 - Check if you have misconfigured the motor's pin assignment in lino_base_config.h.

-### 3 One of my encoders has no reading (0 value).
+### 3 One of my encoders has no reading (0 value)

 - Check if the encoders are powered.
 - Check if you have bad wiring.
 - Check if you have misconfigured the encoder's pin assignment in lino_base_config.h.

 ### 4. The wheels only spin in one direction

 - Check if the Teensy's GND pin is connected to the motor driver's GND pin.

-### 5. The motor doesn't change it's direction after setting the INV to true.
+### 5. The motor doesn't change it's direction after setting the INV to true

 - Check if the Teensy's GND pin is connected to the motor driver's GND pin.

-### 6. Nothing's printing when I run the screen app.
+### 6. Nothing's printing when I run the screen app

 - Check if you're passing the correct serial port.
 Run:

         ls /dev/ttyACM*

     and ensure that the available serial port matches the port you're passing to the screen app.

 - Check if you forgot to [copy the udev rule](https://github.com/linorobot/linorobot2_hardware#3-udev-rule):

         ls /etc/udev/rules.d/00-teensy.rules

     Remember to restart your computer if you just copied the udev rule.

-### 7. The firmware was uploaded but nothing's happening.
+### 7. The firmware was uploaded but nothing's happening

 - Check if you're assigning the correct Teensy board when uploading the firmware.
 If you're unsure which Teensy board you're using, take a look at the label on the biggest chip found in your Teensy board and compare it with the boards shown on PJRC's [website](https://www.pjrc.com/teensy/).

 ### 8. The robot's forward motion is not straight

 - This happens when the target velocity is more than or equal the motor's RPM (usually happens on low RPM motors).
 To fix this, set the `MAX_RPM_RATIO` lower to allow the PID controller to compensate for errors.

 ### 9. The robot rotates after braking

 - This happens due to the same reason as 7.
 When the motor hits its maximum rpm and fails to reach the target velocity, the PID controller's error continously increases.
 The abrupt turning motion is due to the PID controller's attempt to further compensate the accumulated error.
 To fix this, set the `MAX_RPM_RATIO` lower to allow the PID controller to compensate for errors while moving to avoid huge accumulative errors when the robot stops.